PaladinFinance/Warden/README.md

 All fees paid to buy DelegationBoosts are paid in the votingEscrow underlying token (ex: for veCRV, fees paid in CRV)
 Delegator can claim fees they earned through the purchases of DelegationBoosts they originated.

+Currently it only works with Delegation Boost made for CRV rewards on Curve.
+The goal is to have a system that could later work on top of total votes delegation of veCRV (for Gauges votes & DAO votes).

 ## Dependencies & Installation